What are we aiming for?

 Yardley Loves Reading !

-At Yardley Primary School, we children to not only learn how to read but to develop a love of reading which will stay with them far beyond their school years.
+At Yardley Primary School, children not only learn how to read but develop a love of reading which will stay with them far beyond their school years.
 As well as dedicated reading lessons, we teach, promote and provide reading opportunities through other ways too.
 At the end of the school day, all pupils are read to by a member of staff.

 The use of high quality texts within the reading curriculum is at the heart of our school's successful approach to engage and support pupils to become motivated and independent readers.
 If pupils enjoy reading, they read more frequently and become better readers.
 This is why we select a range of carefully chosen texts and ensure these are reviewed by staff and pupils each year.